rmsy/API/README.md

-Server-side API for interfacing with the Project Ares public servers
+Server-side API for interfacing with the Overcast Network public Minecraft servers.